kajol105/Ecommerce-retail-analysis-/README.md

 ![Screenshot (539)](https://github.com/kajol105/Ecommerce-retail-analysis-/assets/55199887/6de5cd37-fb17-4160-9d66-077f9a3c016e)

+ The total revenue generated from this query is 1845889.2400000007 from 'Male' customers in 'Electronics' .In this objective Sum is used for find the total revenue.
+Right Join is used for join the two table Transactons and Customers.
+Where is used for filter the data.

 # 10  What is the percenateg of sales and returns by product sub category; display only top  5 sub categories in terms of sales?